Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have transformed artificial intelligence by advancing natural language understanding and generation, enabling applications across fields beyond healthcare, software engineering, and conversational systems.
-Despite these advancements in the past few years, LLMs have shown considerable vulnerabilities, particularly to prompt injection and jailbreaking attacks.
-This review analyzes the state of research on these vulnerabilities and presents available defense strategies.
-We roughly categorize attack approaches into prompt-based, model-based, multimodal, and multilingual, covering techniques such as adversarial prompting, backdoor injections, and cross-modality exploits.
-We also review various defense mechanisms, including prompt filtering, transformation, alignment techniques, multi-agent defenses, and self-regulation, evaluating their strengths and shortcomings.
-We also discuss key metrics and benchmarks used to assess LLM safety and robustness, noting challenges like the quantification of attack success in interactive contexts and biases in existing datasets.
-Identifying current research gaps, we suggest future directions for resilient alignment strategies, advanced defenses against evolving attacks, automation of jailbreak detection, and consideration of ethical and societal impacts.
+Large Language Models (LLMs) have transformed artificial intelligence by advancing natural language understanding and generation, enabling applications across fields such as healthcare, software engineering, and conversational systems.
+Despite these advancements, LLMs have shown considerable vulnerabilities, particularly to prompt injection and jailbreaking attacks.
+This review analyzes the state of research on these vulnerabilities through 2026 and presents available defense strategies.
+Informed by recent comprehensive assessment frameworks such as JailbreakRadar, we categorize attack approaches by their underlying generation mechanisms into six families: human-crafted semantic attacks, optimization-based attacks, model-exploiting attacks, cross-modal and cross-lingual attacks, autonomous agent-driven attacks, and reasoning-exploiting attacks.
+This taxonomy captures the 2025--2026 paradigm shift toward autonomous AI adversaries and chain-of-thought hijacking methods.
+We also review defense mechanisms spanning prompt-level, model-level, multi-agent, and proactive system-level interventions---including emerging techniques such as LLM Salting and multi-stage cognitive reasoning defenses.
+We critically examine evaluation methodologies, highlighting fundamental limitations of the Attack Success Rate metric, systematic biases in LLM-as-a-judge paradigms, and the emergence of comprehensive benchmark ecosystems such as TeleAI-Safety.
+Identifying current research gaps, we discuss future directions addressing reasoning model security, autonomous agent threats, alignment regression, and the integrity of safety evaluation pipelines.
 This review emphasizes the need for continued research and cooperation within the AI community to enhance LLM security and ensure their safe deployment.